 After 1380 B.C.

-Jebus, the original name of Jerusalem, is populated by the Jebusites (a Canaanite tribe).
-A partial siege of Judah against the city (Judges 1:8) takes place a short time after the death of Joshua.
+Jebus, the original name of ancient Jerusalem, is populated by the Jebusites (a Canaanite tribe).
+It is a city built on seven hills.
+A partial siege carried out by the tribe of Judah against the city (Judges 1:8) takes place a short time after the death of Joshua.

 959 - 958

 King Solomon completes the building of the temple in Jerusalem dedicated to the great God.